 Callaway Golf (ELY) Received its Third Buy in a Row

-After B.Riley FBR and Imperial Capital gave Callaway Golf (NYSE: ELY) a Buy rating last month, the company received another Buy, this time from Berenberg Bank.
-Analyst Alex Maroccia reiterated a Buy rating on Callaway Golf today and set a price target of $28.00.
-The company’s shares closed last Monday at $20.60.
+After B.Riley FBR and Imperial Capital gave Callaway Golf (NYSE: ELY) a Buy rating last month, the company received another Buy, this time from Raymond James.
+Analyst Joseph Altobello maintained a Buy rating on Callaway Golf today and set a price target of $22.00.
+The company’s shares closed last Monday at $18.53.

-Callaway Golf has an analyst consensus of Strong Buy, with a price target consensus of $27.25, a 34.7% upside from current levels.
+Callaway Golf has an analyst consensus of Strong Buy, with a price target consensus of $26.17, which is a 34.2% upside from current levels.
 In a report issued on January 29, Imperial Capital also maintained a Buy rating on the stock with a $26.00 price target.

 See today’s analyst top recommended stocks >>